axolotl-ai-cloud/axolotl/docs/debugging.md

 > [!Important]
 > All of these tips are incorporated into the [example configuration](#configuration) for debugging with VSCode below.

+1. **Make sure you are using the latest version of axolotl**:  This project changes often and bugs get fixed fast.
+Check your git branch and make sure you have pulled the latest changes from `main`.
-1. **Eliminate Concurrency**: Restrict the number of processes to 1 for both training and data preprocessing:
+1. **Eliminate concurrency**: Restrict the number of processes to 1 for both training and data preprocessing:
     - Set `CUDA_VISIBLE_DEVICES` to a single GPU, ex: `export CUDA_VISIBLE_DEVICES=0`.
     - Set `dataset_processes: 1` in your axolotl config or run the training command with `--dataset_processes=1`.
 2. **Use a small dataset**: Construct or use a small dataset from HF Hub.
 When using a small dataset, you will often have to make sure `sample_packing: False` and `eval_sample_packing: False` to avoid errors.
 If you are in a pinch and don't have time to construct a small dataset but want to use from the HF Hub, you can shard the data (this will still tokenize the entire dataset, but will only use a fraction of the data for training.
 For example, to shard the dataset into 20 pieces, add the following to your axolotl config):